 If you get the error, "Error occurred during execution of the function PREDICT.
 Model is corrupt or invalid", it usually means that your query didn't return a model.
 Check whether you typed the model name correctly, or if the models table is empty.

 Because the columns and values returned by PREDICT can vary by model type, you must define the schema of the returned data by using a WITH clause.

 This section describes the steps required to set up realtime prediction, and provides an example of how to call the function from T-SQL.

 You must enable this feature for each database that you want to use for scoring.
 The server administrator should run the command-line utility, RegisterRExt.exe, which is included with the RevoScaleR package.

-In order for realtime scoring to work, SQL CLR functionality needs to be enabled in the instance and the database needs to be marked trustworthy.
+In order for realtime scoring to work, SQL CLR functionality needs to be enabled in the instance; additionally, the database needs to be marked trustworthy.
 When you run the script, these actions are performed for you.
-However, you should consider the additional security implications of doing this.
+However, consider the additional security implications before doing this!

 Open an elevated command prompt, and navigate to the folder where RegisterRExt.exe is located.
 The following path can be used in a default installation:

 Run the following command, substituting the name of your instance and the target database where you want to enable the extended stored procedures: